titipata/detecting-scientific-claim/README.md

 </p>

-We will release a dataset and model of scientific claims tagged by expert soon (in few months).
+We will release a dataset and model of scientific claims tagged by expert soon (in a coming months).

 ## Requirements